The coronavirus pandemic is impacting how we deliver our dental services.

 - When and how to get help with dental and oral problems

 - Dental checkups and routine treatment

 - What has changed at Burton Dental Care?

-- Dentists’ top tips to avoid toothache and dental infections during lockdown
+- Dentists’ top tips to avoid toothache and dental infections during the COVID-19 pandemic

 All routine appointments are postponed until further notice.

 We are currently only seeing patients for emergency and urgent dental treatment.